372groupproject/milestones-team10-andresbarragan-jacksontroyer-1/code/README.txt

 Character.Text:
-    Shows how characters are used and prints them
+    Shows how characters are used and prints them Shows isDigit, checks if character is a digit Shows isLetter, checks if a character is a letter

 Numbers.Text:
     Shows all the examples of Numbers that were presented in the paper and many examples of them in use them